Porcelain Ceramic Tile Is Back in Style

 Thin porcelain tile’s mechanical properties are some of the best things about it.
 The majority of brands are 100% natural and recyclable, scratch- and fire-resistant, easy to clean, and waterproof.

 Because of their large size, thin porcelain tile is very fast and easy to install.
-It can be placed over existing tile because the tiles are so thin.
+It can be placed over the existing tiles because the tiles are so thin.
 No demolition means that it’s not messy, and the work goes quickly because you have fewer tiles.

 Thin porcelain tile is also extremely eco-friendly.
 Since it’s thin enough to be laid over existing floors, fewer materials end up in landfills.
-The tiles are very durable, which means they’ll last longer, and their light weight means they do not require as much fuel when transporting them.
-As many of the colours are made from recycled materials, the material itself can be considered green.
+The tiles are very durable, which means they’ll last longer, and their lightweight means they do not require as much fuel when transporting them.
+As many of the colors are made from recycled materials, the material itself can be considered green.